nw2190/LAMMPS/README.md

 ### Dependencies
 * [LAMMPS](https://github.com/lammps/lammps) - The molecular dynamics software used to generate data (must be compiled with the `PKG_PERI=on` flag).
 * [Python](https://www.python.org/) - The code is designed to work with Python 2.7 and Python 3.5 or greater.
+Python2 is required for reading/writing in the LAMMPS format; Python3 is required for the TensorFlow network implementation.
 * [TensorFlow](https://www.tensorflow.org/install/) - The software library used to implement the deep convolutional neural network in Python.
 * [NumPy](http://www.numpy.org/) - Arrays are processed in Numpy prior to being fed as tensors into TensorFlow.
 * [Pandas](https://pandas.pydata.org/) - Python module used to read raw LAMMPS dump files into Python.